Supply Chain 4.0 and the industry of the future

 Increased flexibility and reduced costs are not the only benefits of S.C digital transformation.
 When an organization moves away from a linear approach of the supply chain, the whole model as well as the relationships between stakeholders are deeply changed.

 When it comes to the successful deployment of a predictive maintenance program, anticipating failures and breakdowns is not enough; inventory and spare parts management play a huge role in predictive maintenance.
 The implementation of industrial maintenance plans should also be coordinated on a logistical and organizational level.
-In this regard, emerging solutions such as Mobility Work Suppliers help remodelling the relationships between customers and suppliers.
+In this regard, emerging solutions such as Mobility Work Hub help remodelling the relationships between customers and suppliers.

 Product sheets are then showcased in the search results of Mobility Work next-gen CMMS.
 Mobility Work CMMS users can easily duplicate these data in their equipment or directly contact the manufacturer of their choice.
 As for suppliers, they receive reports on customer data, that help tailor their products and advertisement campaigns according to customers’ needs.